Template Content

 Simple field types can be injected directly into your application:

-@prismicio/helpers includes special utilities for rendering structured fields.
-To render Rich Text, for instance, you can use asHTML:
+@prismicio/svelte includes components for rendering structured fields.
+To render rich text, for instance, you can use <PrismicRichText>:

 To get started, let's look at the structure of the API response.